Nashville Predators: Early years (1998–2005)

+At the 1998 NHL expansion draft, the Predators were limited on choices due to the protected players many of the teams held.
+Of the players they selected, future U.S. Hockey Hall of Fame goaltender Mike Richter was one of them.
+They also acquired Tomáš Vokoun from the Montreal Canadiens.
+However, Richter would become an unrestricted free agent and re-signed with the Rangers.
 The Predators began play during the 1998–99 season, taking to the ice for the first time on October 10, 1998, where they lost 1–0 at home to the Florida Panthers.
-It was the only sold-out game of the Predators' first five bouts in Nashville.
 Three nights later, on October 13, they defeated the Carolina Hurricanes 3–2 for their first win.
-Forward Andrew Brunette scored the first goal.
-The Predators, in their first year of existence, finished second-to-last in the Western Conference with a 28–47–7 record.
-In the 1999–2000 season, the Predators finished with a similar record to the previous season, and finished last in the Western Conference behind the Calgary Flames.
-However, during a game versus the New York Islanders on February 20, 2000, the Predators scored four goals in 3 minutes and 38 seconds.
+The Predators finished second-to-last in the Western Conference with a 28–47–7 record.
+In the 1999–2000 season, the Predators finished with a similar record to the previous season, and finished last in the Western Conference.

-To begin the 2000–01 season, the Predators played two games at the Saitama Super Arena in Tokyo, Japan against the Pittsburgh Penguins.
+To begin the 2000–01 season, the Predators played two games at the Saitama Super Arena in Tokyo against the Pittsburgh Penguins.
 Each team won a game in front of the largest crowds ever to see a hockey game in Japan (13,849 for the first game and 13,426 for the second game).
 This included around 100 fans who made the trip from Tennessee.
-Backed by the goaltending duo of Mike Dunham and Tomas Vokoun, Nashville finished the season in tenth place in the Western Conference, ten points out of a playoff spot with 80 total points.
 During the 2001–02 season, the Predators recorded their 100th victory on December 6, 2001.
-With that win, Nashville became the second-fastest expansion team of the 1990s to reach the 100-win plateau.
-In the 2002–03 season, head coach Barry Trotz broke the record for most games coached by the original coach of an expansion team (392 games).

 In June 2003, the Predators hosted the NHL entry draft.
 Future Predators captain Shea Weber was selected by the team with the 49th overall pick.

-The club failed to qualify for the Stanley Cup playoffs for their first five years as a franchise.
-However, in the 2003–04 season, the Predators finished eighth in the Western Conference, qualifying for their first postseason berth.
+They also selected Ryan Suter at seventh overall.
+In the 2003–04 season, the Predators finished eighth in the Western Conference, qualifying for their first postseason berth.
 The Predators were eliminated by the Detroit Red Wings in six games in the first round of the 2004 Stanley Cup playoffs.
 The following 2004–05 season was wiped out by a labor dispute between NHL owners and players.